DO YOU SUFFER FROM

 Incorporate cold weather, warm weather, and fish oils into your diet.
-Use only cold pressed, virgin, or expeller pressed oils because heat can break these oils down and they are not processed using chemical solvents.
+Use only cold-pressed, virgin, or expeller-pressed oils because heat can break them down, and they are not processed using chemical solvents.
 They can be found at health food stores.

 Cut back on meat and dairy fats.

-It may also be necessary to incorporate supplements such as zinc, selenium, B-6, quercitin, vitamin E, and C into your diet.
-Use only high quality supplements.
+It may also be necessary to incorporate supplements such as zinc, selenium, B-6, quercitin, and vitamins E and C into your diet.
+Use only high-quality supplements.
 Seek professional help if you need it.

-Update 5/16/2010: My understanding from the Weston Price organization is that butter, eggs, and meat from grass fed animals has great anti-inflammatory properties.
+Update 5/16/2010: My understanding from the Weston Price organization is that butter, eggs, and meat from grass-fed animals have great anti-inflammatory properties.
 Read this to understand “Why Butter is Better.”
-Also, it seems that we are eating too much from the PG1 group.
+Also, we are eating too much from the PG1 group.

 This work is based on the works of Walter Schmitt D.C. and Donald Rubin M.D. and was written with help from Jordan Brown.